MellonScholarlyCommunication/eventlog-cli/README.md

 yarn install
 ```

-We also need an installation of the [EYE](https://github.com/eyereasoner/eye) reasoner.
+Optional an installation of the [EYE](https://github.com/eyereasoner/eye) reasoner is required to evaluate crawled event logs.

 ## usage